 Before you begin your workout plan, create your goal with a goal tracker.
 Record your body weight along with some general measurements so that you know what your starting numbers are.

 You can use a tape measure to measure the circumference of your upper arms, your forearms, your upper thighs, and your calves.
 You can also measure your waist and hips.

 When you first begin working out, re-measure your muscles and waist after two weeks to see if you are showing any results yet.

 Do not get discouraged if the results are not apparent right away.
 If you are working out correctly then you are on your way to seeing the results, whether it happens right away or if it takes eight weeks or longer.

 Also, do not despair if your scale weight increases instead of decreasing.
 Muscle weighs more than fat, so if you are building muscle mass during weight training you will most likely put on weight.

 However, this is a healthy weight because it is the result of building muscle and burning fat.

 When you are weight training initially you will most likely see results within a few weeks.
 However, you will feel results instantly during the good burn sensation and the muscle soreness that follows each workout session.

-Use the workout plan builder now to get started weight training so you can start seeing results.
+Join PRO today to get started with weight training so you can start seeing results!